-Why this Korean staple is also a wonderfood (includes a kimchi recipe!)
+Why this Korean staple is also a wonderfood (plus a kimchi recipe)

 Have you heard of kimchi?
 It’s the Korean fermented dish that’s been called one of the world’s healthiest foods by several publications.
 If not, then you may be missing out on health benefits, like support for cholesterol, immunity, digestion, and brain health, as well as essential vitamins and minerals and live probiotics.1-3